 Licensure and Board Certification

-- Permanent Medical License, Missouri Board of Healing Arts 2014-Present
+- Permanent Medical License, Missouri Board of Registration for the Healing Arts, 2014-Present

-- Board Eligible, American Board of Emergency Medicine, 2015
+- Board Certified in Emergency Medicine, American Board of Emergency Medicine, 2016-Present

 Honors and Awards

 - Emergency Medicine Golden Apple Teaching Award 2017

 - Liss DB, Paden MS, Schwarz ES, Mullins ME.
 What is the clinical significance of 5-oxoproline (pyroglutamic acid) in high anion gap metabolic acidosis following paracetamol (acetaminophen) exposure?
 Clin Toxicol (Phila).
 2013 Nov;51(9):817-27. doi: 10.3109/15563650.2013.844822.
 Epub 2013 Oct 11.

 - Mullins ME, Liss DB, Schwarz ES.
 Comment: severe anaphylactic reaction following crotalidae polyvalent immune fab (ovine) administration for copperhead snakebite.
 Ann Pharmacother.
 2015 Apr;49(4):496. doi: 10.1177/1060028015571964.

 - Marks LR, Liang SY, Muthulingam D, Schwarz ES, Liss DB, Munigala S, Warren DK, Durkin MJ.
 Evaluation of partial oral antibiotic treatment for persons who inject drugs and are hospitalized with invasive infections.
 Clin Infect Dis.
 2020 Apr 2.
 PMID: 32239136.